BUILDS-/builds-workshops/react-app/README.md

 ### Props and State

-React Official Documenation:
+React Official Documentation:

-"props (short for “properties”) and state are both plain JavaScript objects.
+"props (short for "properties") and state are both plain JavaScript objects.
 While both hold information that influences the output of render, they are different in one important way: props get passed to the component (similar to function parameters) whereas state is managed within the component (similar to variables declared within a fun"

 https://github.com/uberVU/react-guide/blob/master/props-vs-state.md